Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

 - Speed: 12
 - Seal Speed: 12

-Effects: This uses double the user's normal ninjutsu damage bonus, and inflicts Blunt wounds.
+Effects: This uses double the user's normal ninjutsu damage bonus for its damage, and inflicts Blunt wounds.
 It also knocks the victim back (NDB)*3 yards.

 #### --( Reppuushou - Violent Wind Palm )--
 After finishing the seals, the user claps their palms together and compresses the air in front of them, transforming it into a powerful gale with enough force to knock over a human or redirect projectile weapons.